barcaroli/LUCAS2022ShinyApp/README.md

 #

-Attention: if when running the first time, after pressing the ‘Click button’, it may appear the error message:
+Attention: sometimes, when running the first time, after pressing the ‘Click button’, it may appear the error message:

 Couldn’t normalize path in `addResourcePath`, with arguments: `prefix` =